How to Buy Life Insurance

 calendar icon

 This insurance provides coverage for a specific period (the "term"), typically 10, 20 or 30 years.
 Your beneficiaries receive a death benefit if you pass away within this term.
 However, if you outlive the term, the policy expires without value.
-This straightforward, cost-effective solution allows you to secure substantial coverage at a relatively low premium, making it practical for those buying life insurance policies for the first time.
+This straightforward, cost-effective solution allows you to secure substantial coverage at a relatively low premium, making it practical for first-time buyers.

 Who Should Choose Term Life?